Anthropomorphic Celtic Sword

 There are two kinds of Celtic Medieval swords.
 The most common is the “long” sword, usually comprising of a stylised anthropomorphic hilt made from organic material, such as wood, bone, or horn.
 The second type is a “short” sword with either an abstract or a true anthropomorphic hilt of copper alloy, such as Bronze.
 The Anthropomorphic Celtic sword, is of the second type.

-The Celtic sword symbolized power, strength, honor and the ultimate glory in battle.
+The Celtic sword symbolised power, strength, honour and the ultimate glory in battle.
 The fine quality and extraordinary skills required to produce these swords rendered them extremely expensive and hence, reserved for the warrior elites and tribal leader.
 The sword was often buried with its owner or thrown in the ocean as a gift to the gods or spirits.

 The Celts were a nomadic people who populated Europe and the British Isles from the 5th C., BC to 50 AD.
 From this diverse group the Scottish, Irish and Welsh cultures developed.
 Their artwork was distinctive and extended to their weapons.
 The Anthropomorphic Celtic sword is an example of such.